Peabody Energy (NYSE:BTU) Shares Down 6.8%

-A number of equities analysts have recently weighed in on the company.
-Jefferies Financial Group raised Peabody Energy from a “hold” rating to a “buy” rating and upped their price objective for the stock from $25.00 to $36.00 in a research note on Tuesday, June 7th.
-B. Riley dropped their price objective on Peabody Energy from $34.00 to $33.00 and set a “buy” rating for the company in a research note on Thursday, July 7th.
-Finally, Clarkson Capital reissued a “neutral” rating on shares of Peabody Energy in a research note on Tuesday, June 14th.
-One research analyst has rated the stock with a hold rating and three have issued a buy rating to the stock.
-According to data from MarketBeat.com, Peabody Energy has a consensus rating of “Moderate Buy” and an average target price of $32.67.
+A number of equities analysts have weighed in on the company.
+Clarkson Capital reiterated a “neutral” rating on shares of Peabody Energy in a research note on Tuesday, June 14th.
+B. Riley reduced their price objective on Peabody Energy from $34.00 to $33.00 and set a “buy” rating for the company in a research note on Thursday, July 7th.
+Finally, Jefferies Financial Group upgraded Peabody Energy from a “hold” rating to a “buy” rating and lifted their price objective for the company from $25.00 to $36.00 in a research note on Tuesday, June 7th.
+One research analyst has rated the stock with a hold rating and three have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock currently has a consensus rating of “Moderate Buy” and a consensus price target of $32.67.

 Institutional Investors Weigh In On Peabody Energy

-Several institutional investors have recently modified their holdings of the stock.
-FMR LLC lifted its stake in shares of Peabody Energy by 96.7% in the 2nd quarter.
-FMR LLC now owns 15,585,781 shares of the coal producer’s stock valued at $332,445,000 after purchasing an additional 7,663,928 shares during the last quarter.
-State Street Corp raised its holdings in shares of Peabody Energy by 73.1% in the fourth quarter.
-State Street Corp now owns 10,116,471 shares of the coal producer’s stock worth $101,873,000 after buying an additional 4,272,083 shares during the period.
-Vanguard Group Inc. raised its holdings in shares of Peabody Energy by 49.2% in the first quarter.
-Vanguard Group Inc. now owns 7,873,533 shares of the coal producer’s stock worth $193,137,000 after buying an additional 2,595,279 shares during the period.
-Dimensional Fund Advisors LP raised its holdings in shares of Peabody Energy by 10.1% in the first quarter.
-Dimensional Fund Advisors LP now owns 5,315,648 shares of the coal producer’s stock worth $130,393,000 after buying an additional 489,699 shares during the period.
-Finally, Renaissance Technologies LLC raised its holdings in shares of Peabody Energy by 7.9% in the second quarter.
-Renaissance Technologies LLC now owns 2,464,643 shares of the coal producer’s stock worth $52,571,000 after buying an additional 179,400 shares during the period.
-81.21% of the stock is owned by institutional investors.
+Several large investors have recently bought and sold shares of the company.
+Captrust Financial Advisors increased its stake in Peabody Energy by 16.8% during the 2nd quarter.
+Captrust Financial Advisors now owns 4,914 shares of the coal producer’s stock worth $105,000 after buying an additional 706 shares in the last quarter.
+Russell Investments Group Ltd. boosted its holdings in shares of Peabody Energy by 0.8% during the 2nd quarter.
+Russell Investments Group Ltd. now owns 113,129 shares of the coal producer’s stock worth $2,417,000 after purchasing an additional 885 shares during the last quarter.
+Guggenheim Capital LLC boosted its holdings in shares of Peabody Energy by 3.4% during the 1st quarter.
+Guggenheim Capital LLC now owns 32,601 shares of the coal producer’s stock worth $800,000 after purchasing an additional 1,087 shares during the last quarter.
+Kavar Capital Partners Group LLC boosted its holdings in shares of Peabody Energy by 9.6% during the 1st quarter.
+Kavar Capital Partners Group LLC now owns 13,700 shares of the coal producer’s stock worth $336,000 after purchasing an additional 1,200 shares during the last quarter.
+Finally, Franklin Resources Inc. boosted its holdings in shares of Peabody Energy by 14.8% during the 2nd quarter.
+Franklin Resources Inc. now owns 10,027 shares of the coal producer’s stock worth $214,000 after purchasing an additional 1,296 shares during the last quarter.
+81.21% of the stock is currently owned by hedge funds and other institutional investors.

 About Peabody Energy